Aussiemon/Vermintide-JHF-Mods/README.md

 **Bot Improvements Extra** mod (additions to grimalackt, iamlupo, and walterr's BotImprovements mod) has been included in QoL pack.

+**Sound Settings** mod (allows control over the presence of various sound effects on weapon hit) has been included in QoL pack.

 ----------------------------------------------------------------
 Full Setup Instructions: